-Approximate date of commencement of proposed sale of the securities to the public: The exchange of the Registrant's shares for shares of common stock of Four Oaks Fincorp, Inc. will take place upon consummation of the merger of Four Oaks Fincorp, Inc. into the Registrant.
+Approximate date of commencement of proposed sale of the securities to the public: The exchange of the Registrant's shares for shares of common Approximate date of commencement of proposed safe of the securities to the public.
+The exchange of the Registrant strates of common stock of Four Oaks Fincorp, Inc. will take place upon consummation of the merger of Four Oaks Fincorp, Inc. into the Registrant.

-If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box. \Box
+If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box.

-If this form is filed to register additional securities of an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box
+If this form is filed to register additional securities of an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the registration statement number of the earlier effective registration statement for the same offering. \Box